cowprotocol/docs/docs/cow-protocol/reference/core/definitions.md

 An intent by a smart-contract to place `0..n` discrete orders under some programmatic logic.
 For example, a conditional order may only be valid if the price of an asset reaches a certain level.

-#### Limit Order
-An order to swap specified `sellAmount` of `sellToken` for a specified `buyAmount` of `buyToken` or better.

-#### TWAP Order
-Time-Weighted Average Price order.
-It is an algorithmic trade execution strategy that aims to achieve an average execution price close to the time-weighted average price of the specified period.

 #### Surplus

 The price improvement on a user's limit price.

 #### Quote deviation

-The price difference between the quote and the executed price.
-May be used interchangeably with slippage.
+The difference between the quote the user received and the price at which their discrete order was settled.

 #### Gasless